hammaadadam1/clash/README.md

 ## Causal Latent Analysis for Stopping Heterogeneously (CLASH)

-This repository contains replication code for the experiments described in *Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations*.
+This repository contains replication code for the experiments described in *Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations* (NeurIPS, 2023).
 All experiments were run using R version 4.2.2.

 ### Gaussian Outcomes